Updated: Mar 4

-The United States Environmental Protection Agency (EPA) suggests getting an inspection to make sure that your home is free of dangerous air pollutants that can have negative effects – now or many years down the road.
+The United States Environmental Protection Agency (EPA) suggests getting an inspection to ensure that your home is free of dangerous air pollutants that can have negative effects – now or many years down the road.

 What are the Causes of Air Pollution Indoors?

-There are many different kinds of indoor air pollutants that can occur in a home.
+Many different kinds of indoor air pollutants can occur in a home.
 These include:

 New paint fumes that aren’t properly ventilated